hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 * But why low level backends need these user-defined facets?

 [15:20:08](#jTR9qNLFSd4KhD-18wzYeOX4gfOrnT8l2PQ8DTga1O0) <hiiamboris (NOT THIS ONE)>:
 I have extended faces myself, reactivity works fine, I had no issues.
-So what's the catch I'm missing? Ì†ΩÌ∏â
+So what's the catch I'm missing? üòâ

 [15:20:22](#8PdiBsRX1yAZBz2zi_I49B0j8M6efKW0kgfOSyayYc8) <dockimbel>:
 It does not.
 It's just that changes in extra words (beyond 32) won't be tracked by the `face!` event handlers.
 So even face reactivity won't work on them.